 - It’s much easier to understand how JHipster works if we don’t re-configure everything

 We might only change a default configuration if it produces some issue with the other technologies used by JHipster.
 For example, to have Spring Security and Angular working together, we had to change Spring Security’s default configuration.

 Policy 2: only add options when there is sufficient added-value in the generated code

 JHipster has many options when generating a project.
 We only add those options when they are complex and imply configuring or coding several components.

 Adding an option only because it saves a couple of lines to code isn’t a good usage of JHipster:

 - It’s easier to code those lines manually than to learn a new JHipster option

 - It will only make our generator more complex without adding any value

-Policy 3: for the Java code, follow the default Intellij IDEA formatting and coding guidelines
+Policy 3: for the Java code, follow the default Intellij IDEA coding style

 Policy 4: use strict versions for third-party libraries